Dr Cecil Belfield Clarke

 Clarke’s Rule

-The result of the Dr Clarke's formula below = the child's dose.
+The result of Dr Clarke's formula below = the child's dose.

-Dr Clarke wasn’t only committed to treating patients, he was also deeply committed to racial justice and equality.
-In the early 1930s, he was a founding member of the League of Coloured Peoples (LCP), alongside Dr Harold Moody.
+He wasn’t only committed to treating patients, he was also deeply committed to racial justice and equality.
+In the early 1930s, Dr Clarke was one of the founding members of the League of Coloured Peoples, alongside Dr Harold Moody.

 The LCP was Britain’s first major civil rights organisation.
-Dr Clarke served on its executive committee, he played a huge role behind the scenes contributing ideas and funds to help keep the organisation going.
+Dr Clarke served on its executive committee, playing a huge role behind the scenes, contributing ideas and funds to help keep the organisation going.

 Dr. Clarke, was gay and lived with his long-term partner who he employed as his secretary until his death in November 1970 in London.